digital-asset/daml/docs/source/getting-started/installation.rst

 2. JDK 8 or greater.

    You can get the JDK from `Zulu 8 JDK <https://www.azul.com/downloads/zulu/>`_ or `Oracle 8 JDK <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ (requires you to accept Oracle's license).
+   As part of the installation process you might need to set up the ``JAVA_HOME`` variable.
+You can find here the instructions on how to do it on `Windows, Mac OS, and Linux <https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux>`_.

 2. Install the SDK
 *******************

+In order to install the DAML SDK you will first need to

+1. download it and
+2. **add** ``~/.daml/bin`` **to your** ``PATH`` **variable settings if necessary**.
+   You need to do this in order to be able to call :doc:`daml assistant's commands </tools/assistant>` system wide.
+   This will allow you easier workflow when developing your DAML application.

 Mac and Linux
 =============